robohawks5741/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 ### HD

-The wrapper for the halo.
-Haven't done any work on it yet, but that's soon.
+The Halo Driver (HD).
+Wrapper for the halo.

 ```
 ───┐ org.firstinspires.ftc.teamcode